 One technology that businesses are considering to tackle lack of engagement is Artificial Intelligence (AI).
 Having long been destined for great things, AI has just recently started to have a bigger impact on our daily and working lives thanks to huge investment made by tech giants such as Google and Amazon.

-In this blog post we will dive into the various ways AI can be used to engage and retain employees and improve the overall employee journey from recruitment and onboarding all the way to continuous learning and career development.
+In this blog post we will dive into the various ways AI-based recruiting CRM systems can be used to engage and retain employees and improve the overall employee journey from recruitment and onboarding all the way to continuous learning and career development.

 The first step towards creating a positive working experience where employees feel valued and engaged is to gather and measure data through a variety of means.
-Sentiment analysis, for example, is the process of capturing and processing large volumes of unstructured, qualitative data in real-time including opinions, feedback, performance reviews etc. Using AI powered sentiment analysis tools, HR teams can easily and quickly send open-ended surveys through which employees can freely and anonymously provide their opinions on their management or company as a whole.
+Just like a recruitment agency software helps you capture real-time data on candidates while hiring, sentiment analysis, for example, is the process of capturing and processing large volumes of unstructured, qualitative data in real-time including opinions, feedback, performance reviews etc. Using AI powered sentiment analysis tools, HR teams can easily and quickly send open-ended surveys through which employees can freely and anonymously provide their opinions on their management or company as a whole.
 With Natural Language Processing, these tools can analyse each piece of text associating it with a positive, negative or neutral response.
 Obviously such tools, as of today, are still quite far behind face-to-face interactions in terms of analysing complex responses such as sarcasm.
 But they are also renowned for their capacity to learn with time.
 The results can then be visualised by HR teams and decision makers giving them a platform on which they can build their HR and internal communications strategies.

 Onboarding employees is one of the most important and trickiest tasks facing businesses.
 More often than not, newcomers find themselves navigating through endless information sources to understand their surroundings and role within the company.
 A chatbot fully integrated with existing systems like document libraries, wikis, FAQs and websites allows newcomers to find answers to their questions quickly, helping them to adapt and increasing the time they spend on productive tasks.
 All they have to do is ask their question and the chatbot will trawl the database to provide the right answer.